 E-liquids come with strengths that start from zero nicotine, and go up to over 50 mg/mL.
 You may have also seen nicotine strength stated in percentages instead of concentrations.
 All this can be confusing at first, but it doesn’t have to be!
 This guide will help steer you in the right direction when choosing nicotine strength, and show you how to navigate the market.

 The JUUL is not only one of the most popular vapes around, it is also one of the most influential.
-One of the most significant market effects of the JUUL has been the introduction of nicotine salt e-liquid, which has changed the way many users consume nicotine in vapes.
+One of the most significant market effects of the JUUL has been the introduction of nicotine salt e-liquid, which has changed the way many users quit smoking and begin vaping.

-You can find more info about nic salts in our mini guide, but they are the reason you see nicotine strengths jumping from 3 mg and 6 mg to 25 mg or even 60 mg in online shops.
+You can find more info about nic our nicotine salts mini guide, but they are the reason you see nicotine strengths jumping from 3 mg and 6 mg to 25 mg or even 60 mg in online shops.
 In layman’s terms, nic salts employ a compound (benzoic acid) that smooths out the throat sensation of nicotine, making larger concentrations more tolerable.

 When the nicotine strength is in milligrams and not a percentage (more on that later), single digits means it’s probably good ol’ regular nicotine (sometimes called “freebase” nicotine).
 Anything over 20 mg/mL is probably nicotine salt e-liquid, with only minor exceptions.
 There is no direct correlation between these two, but most people say that the throat hit of 6 mg regular nic feels more or less like 20-25 mg nic salts.